francisengelmann/mcmc/README.md

 ### Markov Chain Monte Carlo - Metropolis Hastings

-This program shows a compact implementation of the MCMC-MH algorithm for density estimation and solving a Sudoku puzzle.
+This program shows a compact implementation of the MCMC-MH algorithm for probability density estimation and solving a Sudoku puzzle.

 #### Compilation